CartoDB/carto-vl/docs/support/03-browser-support.md

  - Microsoft Edge latest, with the most recent Windows update.
  - Safari latest.

 Some browsers only have experimental WebGL support.
 We cannot guarantee that CARTO VL will work on those cases.
 For a complete list of supported browsers, check [caniuse.com](https://caniuse.com/#feat=webgl).
-To check if your browser is compatible, open [get.webgl.org](https://get.webgl.org).
+To check if your browser is compatible, open the [browser support example](https://carto.com/developers/carto-vl/examples/#example-check-for-browser-support).